First-order photon condensation in magnetic cavities: A two-leg ladder model: Introduction

-To tackle this issue, Refs. \cite{andolina_prb_2019,Andolina22} considered an underlying microscopic model without relying on any truncation and proved that the superradiant phase transition is prohibited as long as a single-mode spatially {\it uniform} vector potential is considered.
+To tackle this issue, Refs. \cite{andolina_prb_2019,Andolina22} considered an underlying microscopic model without relying on any truncation and proved that photon condensation is prohibited as long as a single-mode spatially {\it uniform} vector potential is considered.
 In order to reproduce this result within a truncated model, it is crucial to use a gauge-invariant descriptions of the light-matter interaction such as the Peierls phase and its extensions~\cite{li2020electromagnetic,lenk2020collective,Schiro20}.

-More recent works\cite{Basko19,andolina_prb_2020,guerci_prl_2020,Zueco20,Basko22} have relaxed the strong assumption of the spatially uniform vector potential and show that the superradiant phase transition is analogous to the Condon magnetostatic instability \cite{condon_physrev_1966}.
-Since in strictly one dimensional (1D) geometry the orbital motion of electrons cannot be affected by a magnetic field, one needs to consider at least two dimension or the spin degree of freedom \cite{Zueco20}.
+More recent works\cite{Basko19,andolina_prb_2020,guerci_prl_2020,Guerci_prb2021,Zueco20,Basko22} have relaxed the strong assumption of the spatially uniform vector potential and show that photon condensation is analogous to the Condon magnetostatic instability \cite{condon_physrev_1966}.
+According to these studies, photon condensation can occur only in presence of a magnetic field, while a purely electric field cannot condense as a results of no-go theorems\cite{andolina_prb_2019,Andolina22}.
+As a corollary, photon condensation is prohibited in a strictly one dimensional (1D) geometry \cite{andolina_prb_2019,Eckhardt_commphys2022} where the orbital motion of electrons cannot be affected by a magnetic field.
+Therefore, one needs to consider at least two dimension or the spin degree of freedom \cite{Zueco20}.

-Here we investigate the occurrence of the superradiant phase transition in a minimal setting beyond 1D -- i.e., a two-leg ladder \cite{Orignac_prb2001,Carr_prb2006,Greschner_prl2015,Strinati_prx2017, Beradze_epjb2023} -- where the orbital motion of spinless fermions is coupled through Peierls substitution to a non-uniform cavity mode which generates a fluctuating uniform magnetic field.
+Here we investigate the occurrence of photon condensation in a minimal setting beyond 1D -- i.e., a two-leg ladder \cite{Orignac_prb2001,Carr_prb2006,Greschner_prl2015,Strinati_prx2017, Beradze_epjb2023} -- where the orbital motion of spinless fermions is coupled through Peierls substitution to a non-uniform cavity mode which generates a fluctuating uniform magnetic field.
+Similar cavity set-ups have been proposed in Refs. \cite{Tokalty_prb2021,Tokatly_prb2022}.
+Moreover, recent developments have demonstrated ultra-strong coupling between magnons and the magnetic field of a superconducting resonator \cite{ghirri2023ultra}.
 In contrast to 1D chains, two-leg ladders allow us to analyze transverse response to non-uniform vector potentials, while still being amenable to a thorough numerical investigation beyond typical mean-field approximations by means of the density-matrix renormalization group (DMRG) techniques \cite{white_prl_1992,white_prb_1993,schollwock_aop_2011, Orus_aop_2014} (recently being also employed in cavity quantum electrodynamics (QED) systems \cite{Halati20a, Halati20b, Halati21, Chiriaco22,Mendez_prr2020,Gammelmark_pra2012}).